Maritime Museum marks 100th anniversary of the ‘Unknown Titanic of the West Coast’ - BC Local News

 Within an hour, heavy snow and fog dropped visibility to zero, with strong winds blowing the ship dangerously off course.

 At 2 a.m. the following morning, Sophia hit Vanderbilt Reef – a rock that lurks just below the surface of Lynn Canal – head-on.
-While escaping immediate damage, the raging seas beat her hull against the rocks for the next 40 hours as the passengers awaited rescue.
+While the ship escaped immediate damage, the raging seas beat Sophia‘s hull against the rocks for the next 40 hours as the passengers awaited rescue.

 Though seven vessels were dispatched to help, Sophia‘s Captain Leonard Locke, made the fatal decision to wait for the storm to die down before transferring passengers, feeling it was unsafe to do so in such stormy seas.